abhayagiri/beginning-our-day/manuscripts/markdown/vol1.md

 So that's why it's very helpful that the Buddha pointed out these simple flags we can use to recognize when we're fueling the mill of papañca.
-If the mind is saying, *This is mine, this belongs to me, and that's yours,*if it's saying, *This is what I am, this is absolutely me and truly who and what I am,* that's the signal to let go, to not get caught in that process, and to bring more spaciousness to the mind.
-As soon as the mind says, *That's mine, that's yours, I wish I had one of those, I'm like this, he's like that---*that's the time to get suspicious.
+If the mind is saying, *This is mine, this belongs to me, and that's yours,* if it's saying, *This is what I am, this is absolutely me and truly who and what I am,* that's the signal to let go, to not get caught in that process, and to bring more spaciousness to the mind.
+As soon as the mind says, *That's mine, that's yours, I wish I had one of those, I'm like this, he's like that*---that's the time to get suspicious.
 See the draw, the pull of that.
 We use the quality of mindfulness to notice the me-mine-yours flags and choose not to buy into them, not to fuel the engine.